ni-ms/ethereumproj/README.md

-# ethereumproj
+# Ethereum Project
-A blockchain project
+An ethereum project using solidity